datamol-io/molfeat/docs/foundation_models.md

 ## Models evaluated but not bundled

 SMI-TED, MuMo and Uni-Mol2 were reviewed for this release.
-They are not added yet because their current reference implementations require custom or substantially heavier stacks.
-Keeping them out preserves a small, predictable dependency surface; a future adapter should first provide a stable inference contract and independently verifiable representations.
+SMI-TED's official Hugging Face repository is Apache-2.0, but its current `config.json` declares an unregistered `SMI-TED` model type without an `auto_map`.
+The existing generic Hugging Face adapter was tested against revision `414c3ea0a8603ef49d1c5bb3db336e09877c01ce` and cannot load it with Transformers 5.
+Molfeat will use the generic adapter if the upstream repository adopts a standard Transformers inference contract; it will not duplicate the large custom implementation in the meantime.
+MuMo and Uni-Mol2 likewise remain out because their current reference implementations require custom or substantially heavier stacks.